 5. Variation is good.
 Introduce polework to get your horse looking forward and through the bridle.
 Hack out for a change of scenery and work on transitions and leg-yield while on the roads or bridleways.

-Grand prix dressage rider Samantha Thurman-Baker explains how to master this key test element
+Grand prix dressage rider Samantha Thurman-Baker explains how to teach a horse to halt square

 Things to consider…

 - Some horses don’t like tongue pressure and won’t go forward because of it.
 For these horses, I recommend trying a Bombers Happy Tongue or a Beris ported bit.

 - Slow-release energy feed can help.

 - Check your horse is in full health and that there’s not an underlying reason why he’s not going forward.